optimeas/smartcore-remote-module-docs/README.md

 **Notes on script development:**

 - If you are working on Windows, make sure that scripts only contain `\n`, not `\r\n`
+- The script must contain the shebang line `#!/usr/bin/env python3` at the beginning so that the script can be executed like a normal application on the device!

 # Table of Contents